SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 | on:
 |   push:
 |     branches:
-|       - master # or the name of your main branch
+|       - main # or the name of your main branch
 |   pull_request:
 |     types: [opened, synchronize, reopened]
 | jobs: